New link road and one way system proposed for centre of Tullamore

 The current road at Roselawn that will connect High Street to the Tanyard of proposed plans go ahead.

-People in Tullamore are being invited to give their views on a new link road and one way system proposed for centre of the town.
+People in Tullamore are being invited to give their views on a new link road and one way system that will change the traffic flow for the centre of the town.

 Offaly County Council is proposing to construct a new link road between High Street and the Tanyard in Tullamore.
 The proposal includes a new 70 metre section of link road, improved junctions, footpaths and raised pedestrian crossings serving Roselawn and Tanyard.